Apalachicola, Florida: Economy

 Apalachicola is still the home port for a variety of seafood workers, including recreational fishing and shrimpers.
-More than 90% of Florida's oyster production was harvested from Apalachicola Bay in past years.
-However ,in 2018, the Florida Fish and Wildlife Conservation Commission (due to pollution and a lack of water flow in the Apalachicola River) imposed requirements that caused the complete collapse of the industry.
+More than 90% of Florida's oyster farm production was harvested from Apalachicola Bay in past years.
+However, in 2018, the Florida Fish and Wildlife Conservation Commission (due to pollution and a lack of water flow in the Apalachicola River) imposed requirements that caused the complete collapse of the industry.
 Every year the town hosts the Florida Seafood Festival.
 The bay is well protected by St. Vincent Island, Flag Island, Sand Island, St. George Island, and Cape St. George Island.